Kris Dielman

-High school and college career
+Early life

 A graduate of Troy High School in Troy, Ohio, Dielman was an all-state and all-conference linebacker and tight end.
 He also lettered in basketball.
 Off the field, Dielman was both homecoming and mid-winter king at Troy High School.

+College career

 After graduating from high school, he enrolled at Indiana University where he played for the Indiana Hoosiers football team.
 Kris played tight end for Indiana under former San Diego Chargers offensive coordinator Cam Cameron and former Chargers offensive line coach Hal Hunter, and earned All-Big 10 honors his junior year.
 Dielman's blocking was a huge contribution to the success of then-IU quarterback Antwaan Randle El, who became the first player in the history of NCAA football with 8,000 pass yards and 3,000 rush yards in Dielman's junior season.
 Cameron was Dielman's head coach and Hunter was his offensive coordinator.
 Once Cameron got a job as the Charger offensive coordinator, Hunter left for North Carolina.
 Dielman's new coaching staff started playing him more at defensive line, a position he had experience throughout his college career and where he later became a team captain during his senior season.